-- We support the recommendations of the Export Development Corporation Working Group, attached as Appendix A.
+- We support the recommendations of the Export Development Corporation Working Group.

 - EDC should be placed under the Access to Information Act.
 It is our view that this basic requirement for public accountability and transparency is so basic, that if it is not met, the EDC should not exist at all.

 - We support the critique of the EDC Environmental Framework done by the EDC Working Group, and the recommendations of that body to make EDC more environmentally responsible.

 - At present there is no social assessment required before EDC support is given to a project.
 We recommend that social and cultural assessment be a part of the environmental review.

 - Assessment of mining projects must include assurance that appropriate security is in place to cover the costs of any accident and any reclamation and/or compensation at mine closure.